 3. Practice Mindfulness

-Mindfulness is the state of active and intentional attention on the present.
+Mindfulness is the state of active and intentional attention to the present.
 It urges you to go with the flow, be present, and just focus on being.
-People who are mindful are happier and have a positive outlook on life.
-Is mindful an inherent quality or can you achieve mindfulness at any stage of your life?
+Mindful people are happier and have a positive outlook on life.
+Is mindful an inherent quality, or can you achieve mindfulness at any stage of your life?

 Wake Up Early

-For instance, we don't feel cultivating gratitude for the fact that we don't have any chronic disease to deal with or that we have no medical condition that puts a restriction on our diet.
+For instance, we don't feel cultivating gratitude because we don't have any chronic disease to deal with or we have no medical condition that puts a restriction on our diet.
 Instead of focusing on what we have, we normally spend time daydreaming about the items that we want to possess.

 For example, if your company poses a groundbreaking profit of several thousand, you instantly define another difficult goal for yourself.
 You don't even get the chance to breathe and feel about achieving the first goal.